anubhavsrivastava/react-selffocus-element/README.md

         render(){
             return (
                 <SelfFocus tag="p" tabIndex={-1}>
-                    This will only be content for custom tag and will be ocussed on component mount.
+                    This will only be content for custom tag and will be focused on component mount.
                 </SelfFocus>
             )
         }
         ...

     This is render `p`(`tag` prop) tag with autofocus.
-This element will be focusable based on tabIndex prop.
+This element will be focus-able based on tabIndex prop.
 It is recommended that value of this prop should be 0 (natural tab order) or -1 (not tabbable).

     `Rendered DOM `

-         <p tabindex="0" >This will only be content for custom tag and will be ocussed on component mount.</div>
+         <p tabindex="0" >This will only be content for custom tag and will be focused on component mount.</div>

 ## APIs